- Stretch them so that they fit you more comfortably.

 But, although stretching can help, the width of the shoe is not the only factor to take into account when looking for shoes that are best for bunions.

-Why it's better to buy shoes for bunions rather than stretch them?
+Why is it better to buy shoes for bunions rather than stretch them?

 More specifically, good quality orthotics that support the arch, align the foot, help straighten the toes and correct the gait, can treat overpronation and the increased motion it causes, and therefore alleviate bunion symptoms, pain and discomfort.